-- III.
-Right to use one's name - 1.
-Protection of one's name - 1 If a person's use of his or her name is disputed, he or she may apply for a court declaration confirming his rights. - 2 If a person is adversely affected because another person is using his or her name, he or she may seek an order prohibiting such use and, if the user is at fault, may bring a claim for damages and, where justified by the nature of the infringement, for satisfaction.

 - Art.
+29 (B. Protection of legal personality / III.
+Right to use one's name / 1.
+Protection of one's name) - If a person's use of his or her name is disputed, he or she may apply for a court declaration confirming his rights. - If a person is adversely affected because another person is using his or her name, he or she may seek an order prohibiting such use and, if the user is at fault, may bring a claim for damages and, where justified by the nature of the infringement, for satisfaction.

-31 C. Beginning and end of personality rights / I. Birth and death - C. Beginning and end of personality rights - I. Birth and death - 1 Personality rights begin on the birth of the living child and end on death. - 2 An unborn child has legal capacity provided that it survives birth.
+Art.
+31 (C. Beginning and end of personality rights / I. Birth and death)

+- Personality rights begin on the birth of the living child and end on death. - An unborn child has legal capacity provided that it survives birth.